yasinsutoglu/Typescript_ToDoApp/README.md

 - CSS

-- REACT / Components , Props , Hooks etc.
+- REACT / Components , Props , Hooks , Axios CRUD operations etc.

 - Typescript

+- Mock API

 ### At the end of the project, i will be able to;